Huang394/Recognition-Oriented-Wet-Fingerprint-Restoration/fingerprint_recognition_v2/README.md

-This module evaluates fingerprint recognition performance using TAR@FAR.
+This folder evaluates fingerprint recognition performance using TAR@FAR.

 Due to licensing restrictions, the recognition tool (e.g., matcher) cannot be publicly released.